What Is Depression?

-Omega-3 polyunsaturated fatty acids are important components to neuronal cell membranes in the human body as well as providing calories for body energy and for other bodily functions to run properly.4 The consumption of omega-3 has anti-inflammatory effects and plays an essential role in the brain.
-Some depressive symptoms can be related to chronic stress, which alters activation of the peripheral immune system and can account for chronic inflammation.5 Decreasing neuroinflammation is important to depression and other mood disorders.
+Omega-3 polyunsaturated fatty acids are important components to neuronal cell membranes in the human body, as well as providing calories for body energy and for other bodily functions to run properly.4 The consumption of omega-3 has anti-inflammatory effects and plays an essential role in the brain.
+Some depressive symptoms can be related to chronic stress, which alters the activation of the peripheral immune system and can account for chronic inflammation.5 Decreasing neuroinflammation is important to depression and other mood disorders.

 The key role of omega-3s is releasing eicosanoids, active lipid mediators that regulate immune function and reduce inflammation as well as preserving brain structural functions.5

 In a randomized clinical trial study, researchers tested the effectiveness of omega-3 supplements in improving depressive symptomatology amongst clinically diagnosed patients as well as healthy participants.
 The study found that the use of omega-3 fatty acids as a therapeutic agent was effective in both subjects.6 Similarly, in another randomized controlled trial, Parletta et al. found a positive correlation between a Mediterranean-style diet supplemented with fish oil and improvement in mental health amongst adults struggling with depression.
 In six months, 152 adults’ mental health was accessed with lifestyle change in diet.7 The researchers found that within three months, the intake of a Mediterranean diet was significantly associated with better coping mechanisms and lower depression and anxiety.
 This statistic supports the conclusion that healthy dietary changes can result in an improvement in mental health, especially depression.7

 How Do We Get Our Omega-3?